What if my content will be viewed by a large number of people?

 runtime::shinywill always consume more memory as users connect.

-The scheduling parameters tell Connect to act somewhere in between Scenario A and Scenario B, to maximize the trade-off between app responsiveness and memory consumption/load time.
-Four parameters specify this behavior.
+The scheduling parameters tell RStudio Connect to act somewhere in between Scenario A and Scenario B, to maximize the trade-off between app responsiveness and memory consumption/load time.
+The parameters also specify how long R processes and user connections should remain idle before timing out.

 Guidelines for Parameters

-Pick a value that will support the expected number of concurrent users.
+Pick a value that will support the expected number of concurrent users or requests.

-Pick a number close to Max processes if your application loads a large amount of data to be shared by every user.
+Pick a number close to Max processes if your application or API pre-loads a large amount of data to be shared by every user.
 Pick a small number to minimize the amount of memory consumed.

-Max connections per process - The maximum number of connections per R process.
+Max connections per process - The maximum number of connections per process.
 Default value is 20.

-Pick a small number if your application involves heavy computation.
-Pick a larger number if your application takes a long time to load, but after loading is very responsive to user selections.
+Pick a small number if your content involves heavy computation.
+Pick a larger number if your content shares data between users. (e.g. Pick a large number if your content takes a long time to load, but after loading is very fast.)

-Pick a small number if your application loads quickly but involves expensive computation.
-Pick a number closer to 1 if your application loads slowly, but after loading is fast OR if you want to minimize the amount of memory.
+Pick a small number if your content loads quickly but involves expensive computation.
+Pick a number closer to 1 if your content loads slowly, but after loading is fast OR if you want to minimize the amount of memory.